Skip to content

 A story that repeats

-The moment comes later.
+The harder moment comes later.
 Usually around day 15 or day 30 of a grinding, ugly market.
 News is relentless.
 Friends are texting about what they sold.
-Your spouse asks a question that sounds casual but isn't.
-You sit down to check your portfolio one more time and something shifts.
+A spouse asks a question that sounds casual but is not.
+You sit down to check the portfolio one more time and something shifts.

-The number on the screen stops being abstract and starts feeling like something you're losing.
+The number on the screen stops being abstract.
+It starts to feel like something leaving the household.

 The space between knowing and doing